 A combination of the above

 Surgery is a common treatment for gallbladder cancer if it is confined to the gallbladder or has spread only to areas directly around the gallbladder.
 The goal of surgery is often to take out all or as much of the tumor as possible.
 The whole gallbladder and surrounding tissues may have to be taken out.
 More extensive surgery may be done if your cancer is more advanced.
 Sometimes surgery is done to ease symptoms rather than to remove the whole tumor.

 Chemotherapy uses drugs to kill the cancer cells that have spread beyond the gallbladder.
 It helps reduce the chance that the cancer will spread further.

-Radiation therapy may be used after surgery.
+Radiation therapy may be used after surgery, or it may be used instead of surgery to treat more advanced cancers (often along with chemotherapy).
 Radiation uses high-energy X-rays to kill cancer cells in a specific area.

 Q:Should everyone get a second opinion if they are told they have gallbladder cancer?

 A: Many people with cancer get a second opinion from another doctor.
 There are many reasons to get a second opinion.
 These are some of those reasons:

 Feeling uncomfortable with the treatment decision

 Being diagnosed with a rare type of cancer

 Having different options for how to treat the cancer